English Church Architecture.

 Click here to ENTER site.

-Any study of a subject like church architecture which is undertaken seriously should include an assessment of its scope and limitations.
-This web-site, therefore, presents some of the notes made and photographs taken by an amateur architectural historian and church visitor for the last thirty-five years, and while every reasonable effort has been made to make the notes rigorous and consistent, it would be idle to imagine that other interpretations of the building histories of the churches included are not sometimes possible, or even that all their descriptions are invariably accurate in every particular, for while all the churches have been examined by the writer both outside and in, “field trips” have generally only been followed up by study along the more accessible avenues of documentary research and, inevitably, sometimes even the conditions under which a visit was made were not ideal.
+Any study of a subject undertaken seriously does well to include an assessment of its scope and limitations.
+This church architecture web-site presents some of the notes and photographs taken by an amateur architectural historian during the last twenty years, and while every reasonable effort has been made to make the notes rigorous and consistent, it would be idle to imagine that other interpretations of the building histories of the churches included are not sometimes possible, or even that all their descriptions are invariably accurate in every particular, for while all the churches have been examined by the writer both outside and in, “field trips” have generally only been followed up by study along the more accessible avenues of documentary research and, inevitably, sometimes even the conditions under which a visit was made were not ideal.
 It is difficult, for example, to examine closely a high nave roof from the ground on a dull day and it is all too easy to record a complex moulding or an elaborate funerary monument incorrectly while making an internal circuit of a large building followed by an impatient key holder, especially as there is then not usually the opportunity to go back to check one’s facts afterwards.

-However, perhaps an even greater risk I have run in these notes has been to pass judgement on buildings (often Victorian ones) on purely artistic grounds, for in something that is ultimately subjective, it is also more difficult, of course, to construct an argument in one’s support, and I am acutely aware that the church has yet to be erected that does not command the devotion of at least some of its parishioners or which does not have “Lovely old building” and “Peace, perfect peace” written somewhere in its visitors’ book.
-That this, again, has not stopped me doing so is partly because to describe everything in these notes in positive or admiring terms would go a long way towards rendering them meaningless, and also because to fail to draw attention to the difference in quality between the work of an architect like William Butterfield, on the one hand, and, say, Ewan Christian or William Ranger on the other, would be to show no discernment whatever.
+Perhaps an even greater risk I have run in these pages, however, has been to pass judgement on buildings on purely artistic grounds, for in something that must ultimately remain subjective, it is also more difficult, of course, to construct an argument in one’s support, and I am acutely aware that the church has yet to be erected that does not command the devotion of at least some of its parishioners or which does not have “Lovely old building” and “Peace, perfect peace” written somewhere in its visitors’ book.
+That this, again, has not stopped me doing so, is partly because to describe everything in these notes in positive or admiring terms would go a long way towards rendering them meaningless, and also because to fail to draw attention to the difference in quality between the work of an architect like William Butterfield, on the one hand, and, say, the Hakewill brothers on the other, would be to show no discernment whatever.
 Nevertheless, though entries may sometimes be influenced by personal opinion, they are, I believe, at least free of anecdote, and the reader will search this website in vain for stories about the vagaries of churchwardens or the hazards of travelling by bicycle.

 The gazetteer is accompanied by three appendices, of which the first is an index of artists mentioned by name and the third is a glossary of architectural terms, the usage of some of which varies between authors.
 The second is a list of some close-dated architectural features I have described, which it is sometimes useful to have before one when trying to reconstruct the building history of another church nearby for which only stylistic evidence is available for dating.
-Even so, it is important to recognize that this is not a perfect modus operandi either and that even consistency is an objective that can be pursued too far.
-Many mediaeval churches in England were constructed by masons told simply to build “as good as” or “better than” the people in the next parish, and although many folk in those days lived and died in the village in which they were born, it is fallacious to believe the same was necessarily also true of highly skilled masons.
-Thus an architectural feature had only to be introduced in one place for it to be entirely within the bounds of possibility thereafter for it to crop up anywhere, at any time.
+Even so, it is important to recognise that this is not a perfect modus operandi either and that even consistency is an objective that can be pursued too far.
+Many mediaeval churches in England were constructed by masons told simply to build “as good as” or “better than” the people in the next parish, and although many folk in those days lived and died in the village in which they were born, the same was by no means true of highly skilled masons.
+Indeed, an architectural feature had only to be introduced in one place for it to be possible for it to crop up almost anywhere thereafter.

-A Note on Copyright: This website is entirely non-commercial and although all notes and photographs contained within it are copyright, I have no objection to parochial church councils making whatever use they may wish of the entries for their respective churches, should that be helpful, provided the source is acknowledged.
-Please note, however, that except for the quotation of short passages for architectural analysis, material may only otherwise be copied from these notes for private study or similar strictly non-commercial reasons, and in these cases also, this website must be attributed.
-I have, of course, tried scrupulously to ensure that I, in my turn, have acknowledged all sources on which I have drawn for criticism or analysis.
+A Note on Copyright: This website is entirely non-commercial and although all notes and photographs contained within it are copyright, I have no objection to parochial church councils making whatever use they wish of the entries for their churches, nor to material being copied for private study or similar non-commercial reasons, nor to the quotation of short passages for architectural analysis, provided in all cases, the source is attributed.
+I have, of course, tried scrupulously to ensure that I have acknowledged all sources on which I have drawn in my turn.